Aliases for NOTCH1 Gene

 GeneCards Summary for NOTCH1 Gene

 NOTCH1 (Notch 1) is a Protein Coding gene.
-Diseases associated with NOTCH1 include nerve compression syndrome and invasive bladder transitional cell carcinoma.
+Diseases associated with NOTCH1 include aortic valve disease 1 and adams-oliver syndrome 5.
 Among its related pathways are Signaling by GPCR and Disease.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NOTCH2.

 UniProtKB/Swiss-Prot for NOTCH1 Gene